koole/glitterbot/README.md

 ### After adopting Glitterbot, how much more productive is your team?

 > Glitterbot has greatly improved our teams morale.
 It makes our employees feel like their work has a higher purpose.
-Each new Glitterplaatje gives us a way to to recognize our team members for a job well done.
+Each new Glitterplaatje gives us a way to recognize our team members for a job well done.
 >
 > _- Bert-Jan Verwer_